There are currently over 600 million blogs in the world today.

 Time and time again, companies decide to buy into an organic inbound marketing approach.
 They’ve been observing the transition from pushy, invasive outbound marketing methods to customer-centric inbound ones.

 It’s not like this is a bad plan, either.
 The benefits of using inbound marketing channels are numerous and well-documented.
-Even industrial companies, who have been known for using outdated marketing channels, have been incorporating more inbound marketing strategies.
+Even industrial companies, which have been known for using outdated marketing channels, have been incorporating more inbound marketing strategies.

 Traditional Outbound Marketing